thelockymichael/HeadAI-Project/README.md

 Response is validated and notification message is displayed to the user in front-end.
 Axios library is used to post a request.

 #### Diagram
-How app works in a nutshell.
+How the app works in a nutshell.
 <p align = "center">
 <img src="readme_images/hackathon_diagram.png" alt="hackathon_diagram" width="600">
 </p>